nodejs/node-v0.x-archive/doc/api/readline.markdown

 ### readline.setPrompt(string)

-Set the prompt to a to the string provided.
+Set the prompt to the string provided.

 ### readline.prompt()